-Join Doug Rose for an in-depth discussion in this video Communicating with your team, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Communicating with your team, part of Project Management Foundations: Communication.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.